 "What's down there?" he asked.

 "Nothing," Louse said as he made a ninety-degree turn.
-"An Unspeakable tasked with creating an expanded space for department's use tapped into energies beyond his own, and so it continues to grow centuries past his death."
+"An Unspeakable tasked with creating an expanded space for department's use tapped into energies best left unmentioned, and so it continues to grow centuries past his death."

 Gulping, Harry scooted closer until he was almost stepping on Louse's heels.
 The path was winding and narrow, and the silent emptiness around them gave him the shivers.
 It felt like they'd been walking for a long time, but when he glanced over his shoulder, he was still able to see the floating brickwork island that connected this eerie place to the outside world.

 Eventually, the lantern in the Unspeakable's wizened hand illuminated another platform, identical to the one they had come from, save for a span of brick wall standing in the middle.
 Harry breathed easier when they stepped off the precarious pathway, and watched Louse tap the bricks in a convoluted pattern until the wall split open, pouring out sharp light.